 I have a better understanding now of just who that man was when he was my teacher.
 In the romantic visions of my youth, I imagined many things about him.
 His art was deeply personal.
 Maybe he had an affair with a young coed in a leather skirt that made a particular sound when she walked.
 Maybe he just imagined he had an affair with her.
 Maybe he had had a nervous breakdown or two.
 Maybe those tired eyes were the result of endless disappointments, life wearing him down and a writing career that had gone off the rails.
 All of these things may be true or none of them may be true.
 It’s not my right, nor is it anybody’s right to know.

 My own journey into middle age now tells me a different, more ordinary story that’s neither romantic nor depressing.
-Those tired eyes may simply be the result of a monthly mortgage payment, braces and tuition, backaches and periodontia, and that cranky old boiler in the basement.
+Those tired eyes may simply be the result of a monthly mortgage payment, braces and tuition, backaches and periodonture, and that cranky old boiler in the basement.

 The newest books and that recent picture with the intense and vital look in those eyes tells me that those years of duty and devotion to family can be successfully traversed and that passion for art can survive.

 There’s still a young scruffy bearded romantic in me who still believes in Odysseus and Penelope, and in Dante and Beatrice, and in Heathcliff and Catherine, and in Gatsby and Daisy.
-He also believes that somewhere behind those seventy-five year old eyes, focused so intently ahead toward the future, and somewhere in that ever-receding past, there is a vision of the pretty young girl in a white dress who once broke his heart.
+He also believes that somewhere behind those seventy-five year old eyes, focused so intently ahead toward the future, and somewhere in that ever-receding past, there is a vision of a pretty young girl in a white dress who once broke his heart.